For

 as the Barrage de l'Aigle, providing hydro-electricity to the French

-grid for over half a century .
+grid for over 70 years .
 Behind the dams, in a steep wooded

 valley, the long lakes offer plenty of opportunity for water